50 Journal Prompts for Goal Setting

 Setting small, daily goals helps me get out of bed when I’m feeling low, while setting bigger ones gives me hope and something to strive for.

-This is why I recommend it so vehemently in my Master Your Mindset with Journaling course and accompanying workbook.
+This is why I recommend it so vehemently in my Master Your Mindset with Journaling workbook.

 Using goal-setting and journal prompts, along with other journaling techniques, such as practising gratitude, scheduling self-care, and writing out affirmations, has been life-changing for my mindset and has helped me completely transform the way I approach life, as well as smash a few of my long-term goals.